DominicSimpson/portfolio/learnings/http.md

 ## 4. Use the fetch method to make HTTP requests and receive responses

-The above-mentioned fetchData JS file used the fetch method to make a HTTP request from our two APIs.
-When that promise was fullfilled it was returned, and its handling was deferred to the next .then handler (see screenshot in #1).
+The screenshot of our fetchData JS file in #1 shows us using the fetch method to make a HTTP request from our two APIs.
+When that promise was fullfilled it was returned, and its handling was deferred to the next .then handler.

 Our two APIs that we used can be viewed here: